willow788/RANTSPACE/README.md

 - 🔐 Admin password is hardcoded.
 Change it or live dangerously.
 Your choice.

 ---
+## ⚠️ Community Guidelines

+**RANTSPACE** is a place to vent frustrations, not to harm others.

+- ❌ **DO NOT** post anyone's personal or sensitive information (names, addresses, phone numbers, emails, etc.)
+- ❌ **DO NOT** doxx, harass, or target specific individuals
+- ✅ **DO** keep it anonymous and focus on the situation, not the person
+- ✅ **DO** remember:  rant responsibly

+**Violators will have their posts removed and may be banned from the platform.**

+> *Vent your anger, not someone else's secrets.
+Keep it classy(ish).* 🎯

 ## 📝 License

 Do whatever you want with this.
-Just don't sue me if your rants get too spicy.  🌶️
+Just don't sue me if your rants get too spicy.  🌶️ BUT DON'T HURT ANYONE!

 ---